 What We Do

-AfterHours is the alternative ministry of Jerry Herships to serve the poor and the spiritually independent.
+AfterHours is an alternative ministry to serve the poor and the spiritually independent.

-Every time we get together, we make approximately 100 PB&J lunches that we give away to the homeless the very next day (Service in the service).
+Every time we gather together, we make over 100 PB&J sandwich filled sack lunches that we give away to the homeless the next day in Downtown Denver’s Civic Center Park.
+This is our consistent Service in the service.
 Feeding people is our Call to Worship.
-Since we started this ministry, we have helped feed thousands of people this way.
-We are now our own faith community and doing things in our own unique way.
+Through this ministry we provide over 35,000 lunches a year to people in need.

 On Christmas Day 2008 some friends were driving downtown and decided to buy needed items and hand them out to folks who were living on the streets.
 MERRY CHRISTMAS!